SESP

 40%

-Screening and categorization of projects are key requirements of the Social and Environmental Standards (SES).
+Screening and categorization of projects are key requirements of the .

 In this regard, the objectives of UNDP's Social and Environmental Screening Procedure (SESP) are to: